 Given its modest population, Killeen has a particularly high rate of drug and alcohol-related issues.
 Moreover, the town’s most commonly used substances include meth, crack cocaine and alcohol.
 In fact, Killeen’s Bell County has a rate of binge drinking that is higher than that of Texas and even that of the entire nation.
 Because substance misuse is so common, the county also has the highest number of drug-related crimes when compared to all other counties in Central Texas.

-As a result, many veterans become dependent on these highly-addictive medications.
-In fact, in 2017, 54,078 of the nation’s veterans received an opioid use disorder diagnosis.
+As a result, many Veterans become dependent on these highly-addictive medications.
+In fact, in 2017, 54,078 of the nation’s Veterans received an opioid use disorder diagnosis.
 With these concerning facts in mind, the need for specialized rehab in Killeen, Texas is clear.
-Specifically, one that is available to both in-state and out-of-state veterans.
-Therefore, Sunrise Veterans Health wants nothing more than to get those who fight for our freedom the help they deserve.
+Specifically, one that is available to both in-state and out-of-state Veterans.
+Therefore, Sunrise Rehabilitation and Recovery wants nothing more than to get those who fight for our freedom the help they deserve.

 How Drugs and Alcohol are Affecting Our Veterans